JasonWilliams88/PyBer_Analysis/README.md

 ## Discussion

 ### Recommendations
-- The first order of buisness would be to increase the average price per driver.
-We can assume the diference steems from either inactive drivers bringing the average down and/or the average distance driven is shorter combined with the significantly higher amount of drivers compared to the rides given n\
+- The first order of business would be to increase the average price per driver.
+We can assume the difference stems from either inactive drivers bringing the average down and/or the average distance driven is shorter combined with the significantly higher amount of drivers compared to the rides given.
+By implementing a surge price during certain times or areas we can increase the revenue for the drivers.
+- The lack of growth needs to be addressed also.
+An increase in marketing would help ridership greatly.
+You can point to the increase in driver pay as a reason to pick PyBer over your competitors.
+- The Suburban and Rural city types seems to be neglected the most when compared to the amount of money it brings in.
+Give drivers an incentive to venture farther out from the city limits to cover under capitalized areas.